-1. It's the largest art museum in the Western United States.
+1. LACMA is the largest art museum in the Western United States.

-4. The Broad Contemporary Art Museum (BCAM) opened at LACMA in 2008.
-It was designed by Renzo Piano and is three stories high with two symmetrical wings.
-There's a massive 60,000 square feet of exhibition space.
+The Broad Contemporary Art Museum opened in 2008, and was designed by Renzo Piano.
+It's three stories high with two symmetrical wings, and has a massive 60,000 square feet of exhibition space.
+Its most famous pieces are Metropolis II by Chris Burden, and Band by Richard Serra.
 Check current exhibitions.
-It's most famous pieces are Metropolis II by Chris Burden, and Band by Richard Serra.